Loading

 How to connect using MySQL Workbench

 MySQL Workbench is a good choice for Windows users who are new to MySQL.
-It might also be a solid option if you would use its bonus functionalities like designing databases or accessing its visual performance dashboard.
+It might also be a solid option if you would use its bonus functionalities like designing databases or the visual performance dashboard.

 If you want to use MySQL Workbench to connect to a database, follow these steps to download the software.